 The Oxfordshire countryside is often better associated with culinary ambition.
 Old, crooked pubs and sweeping hotels that under solid beams dish out the county’s finest meat and veg.
 These are often frequented as retreats, perfect for enjoying after wandering the city’s streets, marvelling at history and architecture sublime.
-In the city centre, there are old favourites such as The Randolph Hotel, and new formal settings, too, like the dining spot on the top floor of the famous Ashmolean Museum.
+In the city centre, there are old favourites such as The Randolph Hotel, now home to a Lewis Caroll-inspired restaurant called The Alice.
 But there are also well-known city haunts that are worth negotiating the traffic for.
 Or little gems down the quieter streets that take a little finding.
 Here’s our pick of the best restaurants in Oxford.

 The Best Restaurants in Oxford 2023